yufei-tata/flutter_web_auth_2/flutter_web_auth_2/README.md

 ### General troubleshooting steps

+1. Stop the application if it is running.
+2. Run the following commands:
+   - `flutter clean`
-- Run `flutter clean` and then `flutter pub upgrade`.
-Sometimes they work wonders!
+   - `flutter pub upgrade`
+3. Rerun the application after executing the above commands.
+Sometimes, they work wonders!

 ### Troubleshooting `callbackUrlScheme`